This post contains affiliate links

 Claiming points for travel is easy, but you must make your reservation through the American Express TripFlex Program.
-This service does not have the prettiest interface, but you’ll be able to book any travel you need.
-What’s nice is that you can use your points to pay for fees and taxes so it’s possible to have no out of pocket expenses.
+This service does not have the prettiest interface, but you’ll be able to book just about any travel you need.
+Even if you can’t find what you need via the Amex travel portal, you can book your travel reservations on your own and then apply your points after.
+In addition, you can use your points to pay for fees and taxes so it’s possible to have no out of pocket expenses.

-There’s also the Fixed Points Travel Program which can offer good value, but generally speaking, you’ll get more out of your points if you transfer them to airline partners and make your booking through their respective programs.
+There’s also the Fixed Points Travel Program which can offer good value, but it depends on the base fare value of the ticket you’re looking to get.
+You might get more out of your points if you transfer them to airline partners and make your booking through their respective loyalty programs so always check to see what’s available.

 How the Amex Gold Rewards card compares to others

 The best card to compare the Amex Gold Rewards Card is the BMO World Elite Mastercard.
 With the BMO card, you earn 3 points per $1 spent on travel purchases, but you need 140 points to claim $1 in travel which makes your return 2.1% on travel purchases.
 All other purchases earn you 2 points per $1 spent or a 1.4% return.

 When looking at the base earn, the BMO World Elite Mastercard is similar and you 4 annual airport lounge passes, but you have no transfer partners with BMO.
-Amex Membership Rewards are much more valuable since you can transfer your points to airlines and hotels.
+Amex Membership Rewards are much more valuable since you can transfer your points to airlines and hotels which is why it’s one of the best travel rewards programs in Canada.